practicalcomputerscience/MicrobenchmarkGPHLlanguages/20 - language versions/README.md

 Actually, I need this environment only when working with Kotlin.

-When working with the GraalVM (Link: TBD), that is building a standalone, binary executable from a so called uberJAR file with it, I call the related command directly like this:
+When working with the [GraalVM](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/04%20-%20GraalVM#graal-virtual-machine-graalvm), that is building a standalone, binary executable from a so called uberJAR file, I call the related command directly like this:

 ```
 $ $HOME/.sdkman/candidates/java/24-graal/lib/svm/bin/native-image -jar <name of your uberJAR file>.jar